CalebEverett/arloader/README.md

 ## Usage without Bundles

 You can add the `--no-bundle` flag if for some reason you want to create individual transactions.
 This works with both `estimate` and `upload` commands.
 In that case individual status objects are written to `LOG_DIR` and you can run `update-status` to update them from the network and `status-report` for a count of transactions by status.

+## Roadmap

+- [x] Bundle size unit in MB
+- [x] Handle error on pricing look up
+- [ ] Stream chunks with buffer
+- [ ] Re upload bundles
+- [ ] Clean up handling of paths
+- [ ] Progress indicators for longer running processes
+- [ ] Output in metaboss format, or include in metaplex cli
+- [ ] Point at folder of assets and json and get back links to uploaded metadata
+- [ ] Implement bundlr
+- [ ] Async benchmarking, including reading files from disk
+- [ ] Bundlr benchmarking